JuliaGraphics/Luxor.jl/docs/src/index.md

 # Luxor

 Luxor is the lightest dusting of syntactic sugar on Julia's Cairo graphics package (which should also be installed).
-It provides some basic vector drawing commands, and a few utilities for working with polygons, clipping masks, PNG images, and turtle graphics.
+It provides some basic vector drawing functions, and a few utilities for working with polygons, clipping masks, PNG images, and turtle graphics.

 !["tiled images"](examples/tiled-images.png)